AlecKazakova/kotlin-native-cocoapods/README.md

 And that's it!
 From your iOS project you will be able to `import common`.

-### Custom Preset
+### Custom Target

-The plugin also includes a custom preset which sets up the necessary x64/arm64 source sets:
+The plugin also includes a custom target which sets up the source sets:

 ```groovy
 kotlin {